East Town + East Side

 139 E. Kilbourn Ave.

-Join us for Fall Gallery Night to celebrate and welcome the fourth Saint Kate Artist in Residence, Julia Bradfish.
-Guests are invited to step into the Artist in Residence studio to meet the artist and experience her abstract painting practice.
+Join us for Winter Gallery Night with Saint Kate Artist in Residence (AIR) Julia Bradfish.
+Guests are invited to step into the AIR studio to meet Julia and experience her abstract painting practice.
 Explore the balance between intention and accident, structure and spontaneity, along a playful journey of creative experimentation.
-Then grab a creatively inspired cocktail from the Bar, spark a conversation with Saint Kate’s Curator in Residence, Shane McAdams, and visit our galleries to view all new exhibitions.
+Then grab a creatively inspired cocktail from the Bar and spark a conversation with Saint Kate’s Curator in Residence, Shane McAdams, and visit our galleries to view all new exhibitions.

 The Pfister Hotel